 1. The continued existence of the RAA branches depends on attracting new members.
-The traditional method of recruiting into the RAA is by identifying a Gunner who has retired from the Serving Regiment, who has resettled into civilian life, and who is now looking for the comradeship and social life he / she enjoyed when she / he was serving.
+The traditional method of recruiting into the RAA is by identifying a Gunner who has retired from the Serving Regiment, who has resettled into civilian life, and who is now looking for the comradeship and social life they enjoyed when they were serving.
 Branches of the RAA should therefore do their utmost to make contact with this type of potential member by personal approach and by using the wide range of communication media, such as local radio, newspapers, Internet and advertisements in local shops etc.